quobyte/openstack_patches/README.md

 Backports of performance optimizations that remove the usage of xattr from the Nova driver and mount Quobyte volumes without xattr support, in order to improve iops.
 This patch is part of the upstream code fore releases Pike and newer.

+# Attic

+This contains a list of older patches that where removed.

+- truncate-ephemeral_patch: Removed due to possible stability issues
+- nova_mitaka_external-mount_patch: Superseeded by the systemd-cgroup_patch (see above)